tonyblundell/korma/README.md

             'title__contains' => 'PHP'
         ));

-Returns all PHP books published since 2010.
+Returns all books that have PHP in the title *AND* were published since 2010.

 ## OR-ing Filters